calmestghost.com | + share

 There’s always a learning curve and margin of discomfort when learning something that you really want to do for the first time.
-So, hopefully I can simplify and jump start the whole process for you with a really easy, super simple way to get started building your very own WordPress plugin.
+Hopefully, I can simplify and jumpstart the whole process for you with a really easy way to get started building your very own WordPress plugin.

-There are only 2 files needed to start your first plugin, a PHP file and a “readme” text file.
+There are only two files needed to start your first plugin, a PHP file and a “readme” text file.
 Let’s jump right in:

 PHP File